 Shill J, Miller BD, Schmitt J, Clark JE.
 Design of a dynamically stable horizontal plane running.
 IEEE International Conference on Robotics and Automation (ICRA), Anchorage, AK, 2010.

-Dynamic, multi-modal locomotion with miniature, legged platforms, Intelligence Community Postdoctoral Research Fellowship Consortium 2014, Washington, DC., April 29–May 1, 2014.
+Dynamic, multi-modal locomotion with miniature, legged platforms, Intelligence Community Postdoctoral Research Fellowship Consortium 2014, April 29 - May 1, Washington, DC.

-A novel platform for locomotion in vertical and horizontal regimes, Florida Conference on Recent Advances in Robotics 2013, Tallahassee, FL, May 14, 2013.
+A novel platform for locomotion in vertical and horizontal regimes, Florida Conference on Recent Advances in Robotics 2013, May 14, Tallahassee, FL.

-Dynamic quadrupedal vertical running and designs for dynamic running using monolithic compliant legs, Dynamic Walking 2012, Pensacola Beach, FL, May 21–24, 2012.
+Dynamic quadrupedal vertical running and designs for dynamic running using monolithic compliant legs, Dynamic Walking 2012, May 21 - 24, Pensacola Beach, FL.